Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 A common theme you’ll notice is that I will describe all of the these dishes as “soft” and “melt in your mouth”.
 Well… It’s true.

-I would describe the flavor (or sensation) as being similar to biting on a strawberry, where your first bite will be met with a gush of juice.
+I would describe the flavor (or sensation) of Hamachi as being similar to biting on a strawberry, where your first bite will be met with a gush of juice.
 It tastes like sort of like a strawberry as well.
 It’s truly weird I know but if you had good hamachi you will know what I am talking about.

 Course 4: The Divine Uni (Sea Urchin) Nigiri Sushi